ClintonYounge/To-Do-List-Project/README.md

 To get a local copy up and running, follow these steps.

 ### Prerequisites

-- You don't need any previous installation in order to run this project

 ### Setup

 Clone this repository to your desired folder: